-As of December 31, 2022, our exposure to interest rates relates primarily to our interest rate swaps and our senior secured credit facilities.
+Historically, our exposure to interest rate risk has primarily related to our interest rate swaps and interest rates under our Amended and Restated Credit Agreement on our senior secured credit facilities.
+In June 2023, we entered into a new senior secured term loan facility, the Senior Secured Term Loan Due 2028, that bears interest at a floating rate based on the average of the highest yield to maturity of any tranche of Sabre GLBL's or any of its affiliates' outstanding secured indebtedness (as defined within the 2023 Term Loan Agreement) on each of the 20 prior trading days (the "Reference Rate"), plus (i) 25 basis points for cash interest or (ii) 175 basis points for payable-in-kind interest.
+The all-in interest rate floor is 11.50% for cash interest and 13.00% for payable-in-kind interest and the all-in interest rate ceiling is 17.50% for cash interest and 19.00% for payable-in-kind interest.
+An increase in the Reference Rate, up to the ceiling rates, would negatively impact our interest expense.
 Offsetting some of this exposure is interest income received from our time deposits and money market funds.
 The objectives of our investment in time deposits and money market funds are (i) preservation of principal, (ii) liquidity and (iii) yield.
-If future short-term interest rates averaged 10% lower than they were during the year ended December 31, 2022, the impact to our interest income from these investments would not be material.
+If future short-term interest rates averaged 10% lower than they were during the year ended December 31, 2023, the impact to our interest income from these investments would not be material.
 This amount was determined by applying the hypothetical interest rate change to our average time deposits and money market funds invested.

-In September 2017, we entered into forward starting interest rate swaps to hedge the interest payments associated with \$750 million of the floating-rate Term Loan B for the year 2020.
-In 2018, we entered into forward starting interest rate swaps to hedge the interest payments associated with \$450 million and \$600 million of the floating-rate Term Loan B related to the years 2020 and 2021, respectively.
+In 2018, we entered into forward starting interest rate swaps to hedge the interest payments associated with \$600 million of the then floating-rate Term Loan B related to the year 2021.
 In April 2022, we entered into an interest rate swap to hedge the interest payments associated with \$200 million of the floating-rate 2022 Term Loan B-1 for the years 2022 and 2023.
 In June 2022, we entered into an interest rate swap to hedge the interest payments associated with \$150 million of the floating-rate 2022 Term Loan B-1 for the years 2022 and 2023.
+In February 2023, we entered into a forward-starting interest rate swap to hedge the interest payments associated with \$250 million of the floating-rate 2022 Term Loan B-1 for the year ended 2024.
+In June 2023, we entered into an interest rate swap to hedge the interest payments associated with \$250 million of the floating-rate 2022 Term Loan B-2 for the periods through June 2026.
 We designated these swaps as cash flow hedges.